msojocs/fiddler-everywhere-enhance/README.md

 https://downloads.getfiddler.com/win/Fiddler%20Everywhere%20`(version)`.exe

-In the above link replace `(version)` with the versioon you want to download
+In the above link replace `(version)` with the version you want to download

 Ex: https://downloads.getfiddler.com/win/Fiddler%20Everywhere%205.17.0.exe to download `5.17.0`